 Steps to prepare:

-• Plan for drainage: Install a drainage system to prevent water buildup.
+- Plan for drainage: Install a drainage system to prevent water buildup.
+Proper drainage systems around pools are essential to comply with Australian Building Code requirements for outdoor structures.

 Tip: If unsure about ground leveling or drainage, consult a professional to avoid future issues.